LimagoHub/atlas-tdd-januar-2024/ParameterTestProjekt/tests/google/benchmark/docs/tools.md

 second sample.

-If the calculated p-value is below this value is lower than the significance level alpha, then the result is said to be statistically significant and the null hypothesis is rejected.
+If the calculated p-value is below this value is lower than the significance level alpha, then the expectedValue is said to be statistically significant and the null hypothesis is rejected.
 Which in other words means that the two benchmarks aren't identical.